Garth619/sdsugit/wp-content/plugins/captcha-bank/readme.txt

 > * [Block/Unblock Countries Screen](http://beta.tech-banker.com/products/captcha-bank/user-guide/security-settings/block-unblock-countries/)
 > * [Feature Requests Screen](http://beta.tech-banker.com/products/captcha-bank/user-guide/feature-requests/)
 > * [System Information Screen](http://beta.tech-banker.com/products/captcha-bank/user-guide/system-information/)

+**Captcha Bank uses our own Tech Banker API based on Maxmind Database to fetch location and other details based on IP Address for its feature Login Logs, Visitor Logs.
+For this reason, we are sending back IP Address whenever a user tries to login to your site back to our server to fetch the details.**

+**Captcha Bank redirects you to a Welcome Screen on Activation of the Plugin and asks you to either Skip or Opt-In for Non Sensitive  Information about your Website.**

 = Captcha Bank Standard Edition Features =